ibm-cloud-docs/dr-automation-powervs/Orchestrator-and-service-details.md

 The unique identifier for the primary orchestrator instance responsible for managing DR operations like failover, failback, and replication workflows.

-**DR Orchestrator status**:

-Displays the current operational status of the primary orchestrator.
-A status such as “Active” indicates that the orchestrator is functioning and ready for DR activities.

 **SSH key name**:

 The name of the IBM Cloud SSH key used to enable secure, encrypted communication between the orchestrator and the managed VMs involved in DR automation.

-**DR Schematics workspace**:

-Specifies the name of the IBM Cloud Schematics workspace that contains the Infrastructure as Code (IaC) configuration used by the orchestrator to provision and manage DR resources.

 **DR Schematics workspace connection status**:

 Indicates whether the orchestrator is successfully connected to the Schematics workspace.
 A status like “ACTIVE” signifies that IaC automation is correctly integrated.

-**DR Location**:

-Displays the location (for example, `dal10`) that hosts the DR orchestrator and resources, confirming the failover target region.

 **DR Power Virtual Server workspace**: